SelfMadeSystem/shader-gif-thing/README.md

 ## Installing

-The main problems are with the `gl` and `canvas` node modules.
-The `gl` module is used to create a WebGL context and the `canvas` module is used to create a canvas context.
-Both of these modules have dependencies that need to be installed.
-I don't directly use the `canvas` module, but it is a dependency of the `gl` module.
+The main problems is with the `gl` node module.

 ### On Linux

 #### Ubuntu

-On Ubuntu, these are the dependencies you need to install for the `gl` and `canvas` node modules
+On Ubuntu, these are the dependencies you need to install for the `gl` module to work:

 ```bash
 sudo apt-get install libx11-dev libxi-dev libxext-dev build-essential libpixman-1-dev libcairo2-dev libpango1.0-dev libgif-dev libgl1-mesa-dev python-is-python3